AlbertDang46/CS165_Project/README.md

 ### How to build and run code
 --------------------------
-1. Add your code in src/client or src/server.
+1. Add your code in `src/client` or `src/server`.
-2. Go to build/
+2. Go to `build/`
-3. `$ make`
+3. Run `make`

 ### Scripts included
 --------------------------
-1. setup.sh should be run exactly once after you have downloaded code, and never again.
+1. `setup.sh` should be run exactly once after you have downloaded code, and never again.
 It extracts and builds the dependencies in extern/, and builds and links the code in src/ with LibreSSL.
-2. reset.sh reverts the directory to its initial state.
-It does not touch src/ or certificates/.
+2. `reset.sh` reverts the directory to its initial state.
+It does not touch `src/` or `certificates/`.
+Run `make clean` in `certificates/` to delete the generated certificates.

 ### FAQ